Facebook revenue growth slows, costs weigh on profit

 It said foreign exchange rates due to the strong U.S. dollar would likely cut revenue in the current quarter by more than the 10 percent it saw in the last quarter.

-Facebook's net income attributable to stockholders fell to $509 million, or 18 cents per share, in the three months ended March 31, from $639 million, or 25 cents per share, a year earlier.
+Facebook's net income attributable to stockholders fell to $509 million (338.27 million pounds), or 18 cents per share, in the three months ended March 31, from $639 million, or 25 cents per share, a year earlier.

 Excluding items, the company earned 42 cents per share.